NLKNguyen/code-formation/README.md

 ```

-then go into the cloned directory to install depedencies
+then go into the cloned directory to install dependencies

 ```sh
 cd code-formation